Skip to content

 Technical explanation

 Enterprise AI is an operating model problem disguised as a feature request.
-The successful pattern in 2026 is to centralize control while decentralizing usefulness.
+The successful pattern this year is to centralize control while decentralizing usefulness.
 Teams need a common control plane for identity, access, observability, spend, auditability, and deployment policy, while product groups need permission to ship targeted systems that solve specific jobs.
 The platform cannot be chaos, and the process cannot be so ceremonial that nothing leaves the whiteboard.

 Technically, that often means combining retrieval, deterministic services, workflow orchestration, model routing, evaluation harnesses, and tool permissions behind a clean interface.
 The AI system becomes one layer in a larger application architecture, not a floating oracle stapled onto the side of the business.